VikaVihnovskaya/Posts_project/BackEnd/README.md

 ## Troubleshooting

+**Terminology:**
+*Troubleshooting* lists common issues and fixes for MongoDB, MinIO, authentication, and validation.
 - MongoDB connection fails on Docker
   - Ensure docker‑compose is up and MONGO_URL points to mongodb://mongo:27017/<db>.
   - Check container logs for the backend and Mongo.